timescale/docs/self-hosted/data-tiering/index.md

 [about data tiering][about-data-tiering] section.

-This section describes how to manually tier and untier data in a self-hosted enviornment.
-If you are using Timescale, you can turn data tiering on and off within the Timescale Console.
-For more information about data tiering in Timescale, see the [Timescale data tiering][cloud-data-tiering] section
+This section describes how to manually tier and untier data in a self-hosted environment.
+If you are using Timescale, you can turn data tiering on and off within the Timescale console.
+For more information about data tiering in Timescale, see the [Timescale data tiering][cloud-data-tiering] section.

 <ConsiderCloud />